 I am an uncircumcised male.
 About 1-1/2 years ago, I noticed a *small* hard rock-like object in my foreskin.
 It is very near the tip of my penis.
 Any ideas what it is?

 Way to keep a heads-up on things going on down there.
-It sounds like you're doing exactly what you should be: monitoring your body for unusual symptoms and reaching out for help when you notice any.
+It sounds like you're doing exactly what is advised: monitoring your body for unusual symptoms and reaching out for help when you notice any.

-Bumps on the penis can have many potential causes ranging from sexually transmitted infections to generally harmless cysts or plaque; check out Bumps/lumps on penis for an overview.
+Bumps on the penis can have many potential causes ranging from sexually transmitted infections to generally harmless cysts or plaque.
 The small, very hard rock-like bump you describe could be a caused by a few different conditions, including Peyronie's disease or a cyst.
 Although bumps can be caused by penile cancer, this seems unlikely for you because you are so young.

 Peyronie's disease is a condition where hard bumps made from plaque form on the penis.
 These bumps can appear on any part of the penis.
 They may cause some swelling or irritation and over time they harden.
 The cause of Peyronie's is not known but research suggests that it may be caused by trauma, vasculitis, connective tissue disorders, or genes.